Nannie Jamieson: Career

+Death and legacy

+After a fall in Switzerland in November 1989, Jamieson died the following year on 18 January.

 Jamieson's red hair seems to have made an impression throughout her life.
 At 18 years of age, she had her portrait painted by the Orcadian artist Stanley Cursiter.
 During the Robert Masters Quartet tour of Australia in 1950, the critics made several references to her auburn hair, one commenting that Jamieson resembled the Hollywood star Greer Garson who was also born in 1904.
 The ESTA publication which details her great contribution to the world of music, is entitled: The Red Hot Magnet, in reference to her red hair and one of her viola exercises which she had called Red-hot and Magnet.

-After a fall in Switzerland in November 1989, Jamieson died the following year on the 18th of January.

 After Jamieson's death in 1990, the Nannie Jamieson Nutshell Fund was launched by Yehudi Menuhin to honour the memory of Nannie Jamieson.
 The name of the fund was adopted from the title of a demonstration lecture, developed by Jamieson, which covered many of the basics of violin and viola playing.
 She called it: "Technique in a Nutshell".
 Her name is remembered in the Musicians' Book of Remembrance in the Musician's Chapel within the Church of the Holy Sepulchre, (The Musicians' Church) in London.